 The rusty color shaded leaves fluttering in the wind, birds singing as they fly above, the smell of eucalyptus in the air, and the crunching of the leaves below your feet.
-This is how California hiking can be described.
-I share with you some of the most diverse, unique, and spectacular hiking trails in or around the San Diego area.
-But some of these trails are not your average peaceful quiet hiking paths.
-They are extra special with scary features and haunting myths about them.
-Explore these beautiful California hiking trails filled with smells of autumn, amazing adventure, and spooky features!
+Because this is how California hiking can be described.
+Enjoy these diverse, unique, and spectacular hiking trails in or around the San Diego area.

 Beautiful Hiking San Diego County

-Annie’s Canyon is a very short hike; however, it has some gorgeous and unique steep slot canyons.
+Gorgeous and unique steep slot canyons, this very short hike is pretty amazing.
 They are so narrow, you must go through them only one way because there is no room to pass another person in the slots.
-There is an area where a steel ladder is installed and you’ll need to pull yourself up.
+There is an area where a steel ladder is installed and you’ll need to pull yourself up because this is the only way to complete this part of the trail.
 Once at the top, enjoy the pretty views.
 Distance is 2.2 miles and heavily trafficked.

 Balboa Park Haunted Trail consists of a couple components.
 The eXperiment Maze is what you will encounter prior to reaching the main trail.
 This scary section consists of a dark winding maze with flashing probes and themed sections where you may encounter Jason Vorhees, Mike Myers, Freddie Krueger, and even Jack Torrence from The Shining.